UltaAc/papers/CONTRIBUTING.md

 You do not need to assign us copyright attribution.
 It is our belief that you should always retain copyright on your own work.

+When a contribution it's close to being finished, maintainers might amend the last touches themselves to avoid bikeshedding or endless style nits.
+You will keep your authorship on any of those changes.

 ## Code Style

 Papers uses code formatters to increase consistency and simplify development.